Green Your Commute

 If you want to find a vehicle that pollutes less and gets better mileage, there are more options than ever before.
-To get an idea of the possibilities, see the EPA's Green Vehicle Guide (see offsite links at right).
+To get an idea of the possibilities, see the EPA's Green Vehicle Guide (offsite link at right).

 Green Your Commute Day

 The annual Green Your Commute Day celebrates and educates about greener alternatives to the standard commute: one person in a gasoline-fueled vehicle.
 Participate by greening your own commute, or stop by and learn about the options:

 - Taking public transportation - skip the traffic, stress and expense of driving

 - Biking, walking, or kayaking - get your daily exercise, no gym membership needed

 - Car or van-pooling - save money and meet people